Skip to main content

 7. Optional: check the resource record.
 If the resource record has not updated after 72 hours, create a ticket.

-8. Verify that requests are arriving only at the load balancer, and that there are no requests from users on the server.
+8. Verify that requests are only reaching the load balancer and that there are no requests from users on the server.